-Luard Morse Scholarships is a merit-based program provides a $25,000 scholarship for students from Historically Black Colleges and Universities (HBCUs) to study at a British university of their choice during their junior year..
+Luard Morse Scholarships is a merit-based scholarship that provides $25,000 for students from Historically Black Colleges and Universities (HBCUs) to study for a semester at a British university of their choice during their junior year.

 Middle School Debate is designed to help adolescents develop critical thinking and language arts skills through public speaking, this program engages more than 2,000 students in weekly debate activities and Saturday tournaments.